-The Department calls the attention of students interested in Dramatic Production to the following courses: those listed under the fine arts; English 341, 369, 419, 470, 551-552; Literature 301-302; History of Costume (in the College of Home Economics).
+The Department calls the attention of students interested in Dramatic Production to the following courses: those listed under the Fine Arts; English 341, 369, 419, 470, 551-552; Literature 301-302; History of Costume (in the College of Home Economics).
 Additional opportunities for training, under the supervision of members of the Department, are available in the several divisions of the Cornell University Theatre.

-Two prizes in playwriting are offered under the auspices of the Department in 1957-1958: the Heermans Prize for One-act Plays on an American Theme (open to undergraduates), and the Cornell Dramatic Club Prize (open to graduates and undergraduates, with no restriction as to theme).
-Also offered through the University Radio Station is the WHCU Prize for Drama for the best original play (open to graduates and undergraduates), performed in conjunction with the University's annual Festival of Contemporary Arts.
+Two prizes in playwriting are offered under the auspices of the Department in 1956-1957.
+The Heermans Prize for One-act Plays on an American Theme (open to undergraduates), and the Cornell Dramatic Club Prize (open to graduates and undergraduates, with no restriction as to theme).
+Also available through the University Radio Station is the WHCU Prize for Drama for the best original play (open to graduates and undergraduates), performed in conjunction with the University's annual Festival of Contemporary Arts.

-The Drummond Awards were established, in honor of the late Professor A. M. Drummond, to acknowledge each year outstanding achievements by undergraduate members of the Cornell Dramatic Club and other undergraduate participants in the University Theatre program.
+The Drummond Awards, in honor of Professor Emeritus A. M. Drummond, aim to acknowledge each year outstanding achievements by undergraduate members of the Cornell Dramatic Club and other undergraduate participants in the University

+Theatre program.